stormkit-io/stormkit-js/packages/api/README.md

 ```

 Retrieves a remote configuration parameter.
 The only arguments are the NodeJS request and response objects.
-On client-side calls these paremeters are omitted.
+On client-side calls these parameters are omitted.

 This function returns a `Config` class that exports the `get` method.
 You can use it to retrieve
 the parameter value.
 See examples below.